-An undergraduate student will be suspended from the University for one semester after three consecutive semesters on probation (i.e., 3^{rd} probation is suspension) whether he/she is registered or not.
-A student on academic suspension who has paid tuition and fees for the next semester shall receive a 100% refund.
-If possible, such a student may enroll, upon the written approval of his/her academic advisor, in some courses at other accredited institutions of higher education.
-The credits for the courses completed with a grade of C or better may be transferred, as appropriate, toward the requirements of his/her degree at NDU.
+• The student may enroll, upon the written approval of his/her academic advisor, in some courses at other accredited institutions of higher education.
+The credits for the courses completed with a grade of "C" or better may be transferred, as appropriate, toward the requirements of his/her degree at NDU.
 The grades and GPA for these courses shall not be transferred.